Numoni: History

 Numoni was founded in 2012 by Norma Sit, a former Visa International executive.
 The company is credited with developing and creating Singapore's first micro-transaction terminal.
 These terminals were aimed specifically at Singapore's large foreign worker population, many of whom are underbanked.

 There are currently 80 such terminals across Singapore, allowing members of the public to use cash to top up mobile phone accounts in other parts of Southeast Asia.

+It has one Patent with number 9,210,277 B2, granted by the US Patent and Trademark Office on December 8, 2015.
+In it a system a method for purchasing and reloading airtime for a local and foreign prepaid mobile phone account is detailed.